 JourneyPH: Stories Across (Philippines)

-Bridging communities in the Philippines in shaping and sharing developmental stories through journalism and service-learning.
+Brining together communities in the Philippines by shaping and sharing developmental stories through journalism and service-learning.

 Means “PracticeID” in Bahasa Indonesia.